Brown RISD Birthright

 What if I am not sure of my plans, but I want to try to go on a trip at some point?

-If you aren't sure about your winter plans, but you are interested in the trip, we encourage you to begin your application and pay the fully refundable deposit.
-If you decide not to travel with us this winter, your deposit will be refunded for you or you can roll it over to a future trip.
+If you aren't sure about your summer plans, but you are interested in the trip, we encourage you to begin your application and pay the fully refundable deposit.
+If you decide not to travel with us this summer, your deposit will be refunded for you or you can roll it over to a future trip.

 What if I sign up and then I can’t go?
 Will I get my deposit back?